About Jam in the Stream

 It all started when…

 Jam in the Stream is a blog dedicated to the intersection of psychedelic music, art and nature.
-It is written by Javier Serna, who covered a number of topics (including conservation, metro growth and sports) for mainly three newspapers in 22 years as a journalist. …
+It is written by Javier Serna, who covered a number of beats (including conservation, metro growth and sports) for mainly three newspapers in 22 years as a journalist. …

 In 2023, I joined the ranks of independent journalists and launched this site.